2020–21 NFL playoffs: NFC: Tampa Bay Buccaneers 31, Green Bay Packers 26

 Green Bay then drove to a first and goal from the Buccaneers' 8-yard line.
 After two incompletions, Rodgers appeared to have room to run toward the end zone, but he chose to throw the ball to a well covered Adams, which resulted in another incompletion.
 Packers head coach Matt LaFleur elected not to attempt a tying touchdown on 4th and goal from the 8-yard line with 2:09 left; Crosby kicked a field goal that cut the Packers' deficit to 5 points, 31–26.
 Tampa Bay went on to run out the rest of the clock with three first downs; they started the drive with a 9-yard pass from Brady to Evans as the clock ran down to the 2-minute warning.
 Green Bay deliberately committed an encroachment penalty, on 2nd and 1, giving the Buccaneers a first down.
 Two plays later on 3rd and 4, Brady's threw an incomplete pass, but the officials threw a late flag against defensive back Kevin King for pass interference while trying to cover Tyler Johnson, giving the Buccaneers another first down to clinch the game.
+The call was controversial since several Tampa Bay players seemed to commit holds earlier in the game that went uncalled, including one on Allen Lazard in the first quarter, although the call itself was deemed correct.
 Tampa Bay finished the game with a run by Godwin on third and 5.

 Brady completed 20 of 36 passes for 280 yards with three touchdowns and three interceptions in his 14th conference championship game (and first in the NFC) as he advanced to his 10th Super Bowl in 21 seasons.
 Godwin was his top target with 5 receptions for 110 yards.
 White had 9 tackles, 6 assists, and a fumble recovery.
 Barrett had 3 sacks, while linebacker Jason Pierre-Paul had 2 sacks.
 Rodgers completed 33 of 48 passes for 346 yards and 3 touchdowns, with one interception, as he lost his second consecutive conference championship game and fell to 1–4 overall in Conference title games over his 16 seasons, making him the first quarterback to have four consecutive losses in conference championship games.
 Valdes-Scantling caught 4 passes for 115 yards and a score.
 Nose tackle Kenny Clark had 6 tackles (1 for loss), 2 assists, and a sack.
 With the win, the Buccaneers reached their second Super Bowl in franchise history and became the first team to play a Super Bowl in their home stadium.